boydorr/rdiversity/README.md

 meta <- metacommunity(partition = partition)
 ```

 Note that a warning is displayed when abundances (rather than relative abundances) are entered into the `partition` argument.
+Both are acceptable inputs.

 When species share some similarity and a similarity matrix is available, then a similarity object (and the metacommunity object) is generated in the following way: